aatifansari/expense-tracker-app/README.md

 # expense-tracker-app
 Restful-APIs for expense tracking application with JWT security.

+Springboot project to perform operations for expense tracking application.
+- Followed J2EE architectural design patterns and divided backend into resource, service and repository(dao) layer.
+- Enhanced security by avoiding taking userId from client instead set the attribute userId to HttpServletRequest during authentication for each request.
+- Implemented payload validation using spring-boot-starter-validation
+- Made custom DTO for validation, security and avoid circular dependency in DBMS.
+- Secured endpoints with JWT tokens.
-Springboot project which exposes http endpoints to perform operations for expense tracking application.
-Follows J2EE architectural design patterns and divided backend into resource, service and repository(dao) layer.
-Implemented payload validation using spring-boot-starter-validation and security using JWT authentication.
-Custom exception handling.
-Used JDBC Template to execute native sql queries on the MySQL database and defined ORM for specific usecases.
-Used Postman client to manually test the API.
-Maven used for build automation and Git for source version control.
+- Custom exception handling.
+- Used JDBC Template to execute native SQL queries on the MySQL database and defined ORM for specific use-cases.
+- Lombok to avoid boilerplate code for setter, getter, constructor and object initialization using Builder.
+- Made API collections and designed scripts in Postman for API testing.
+- Maven used for build automation and Git for source version control.

 ## Project Directory
 ![expense-tracker-api-project-directory](https://user-images.githubusercontent.com/44142827/178159807-16c2ecef-928b-4bac-bea5-f58b7ee6b3b7.PNG)